Skip to content

 Args:

-optical (xr.Dataset): The xarray Dataset containing the spectral bands.
+optical (xr.Dataset): Dataset containing spectral bands:

 Returns:

-VARI = (Green - Red) / (Green + Red - Blue)
+Formula: VARI = (Green - Red) / (Green + Red - Blue)

 References: